TOIndia Summer School 2017

 In response to the growing interest in contemporary India’s economy, society and politics the Department of Culture, Politics and Society of the University of Turin is pleased to announce the second edition of the Summer School on Politics, Development and Social Change in Contemporary India.

 The School aims to offer in-depth knowledge of key aspects of politics, economy and society in contemporary India through a multidisciplinary approach.
 Important recent trajectories of social change – as well as continuity – will be explored, encouraging critical reflection among students.
-In particular, the 2016 edition will provide an analysis on India’s development trajectory in the past two decades, with a specific attention to the interrelation of crucial issues such as poverty and inequality, the agrarian question and land conflicts, labour informalisation and pauperisation.
-These issues will be explored against the background of the most significant political transformations that occurred in the era of globalisation.
+In particular, the 2017 edition will provide an analysis on India’s development trajectory in the past two decades, with attention to poverty, inequality and labour informalisation in a gendered perspective, as well as to issues such as the agrarian question and pauperisation.
+A specific focus will be placed on the most recent political transformations with attention to identity politics and social movements.

 The School’s teaching staff brings together internationally distinguished scholars.